Fellowships and Financial Assistance

 *Financial assistance IS available to Solo Piano students attending for Half Session.

 Our financial assistance packages include a number of Increasing Access scholarships and fellowships designed to support students from underrepresented or marginalized communities.
-Click here (insert link) to learn about the AMFS’s commitment to Inclusion, Diversity, Equity, and Access.
+CLICK HERE to learn about the AMFS’s commitment to Inclusion, Diversity, Equity, and Access.

 All applicants will be considered for Increasing Access awards based on the demographic information and affiliations reported within the application.
-The AMFS is pleased to announce the addition of ten fellowships for Black, Latin, and Indigenous students, beginning in the 2022 season.
 See below for eligibility details for our Increasing Access awards:

-- Allen & Kelli Questrom Foundation Scholarship – for Hispanic, Latino, Black or African American students
+- Allen & Kelli Questrom Foundation Scholarship – for Hispanic, Latino/a, Black or African American students from the United States

 - America-Israel Cultural Foundation Scholarship – for an Israeli student of highest honor with the AICF